HelgeGehring/gdshelpers/docs/tutorial/tutorial.rst

 and all other kinds of routing functions that are available in the :class:`.Waveguide` class.

-Using the :class:`.StripToSlotModeConverter` class, strip to slot mode converters can added, which allow for a transition from a strip waveguide to a slot waveguide.
-To create this element, three parameters have to be defined: The current port (origin, angle and width), the length of the taper and the final width.
+Using the :class:`.StripToSlotModeConverter` class, strip to slot mode converters can added, which allow for a transition from a strip waveguide to a slot waveguide and vice versa.
+To create this element, five parameters have to be defined: The current port
+(origin, angle and width), the length of the taper, the final width and the width and length of the pre taper.
 If the current port width is a scalar and the final width is an array with three elements (two rails and one slot), a strip to slot mode converter is created.
 In the opposite case, a slot to strip mode converter is defined.

 More advanced waveguide features
 ================================